radiantlogic-v8/documentation-new/documentation/configuration/security/password-policies.md

 ## Password Policy Configuration

-From the Main Control Panel > Settings Tab > Security section > Password Policies sub-section, you can configure the following:
+From the Classic Control Panel > Settings Tab > Security > Password Policies, you can configure the following:

 ### Password Policy Scope